syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ### VC++ Redistributable

-* WebKit HTML conversion also requires VC++ 2010 redistributable, this should to be installed in the machine where the conversion takes place.
+* WebKit HTML conversion also requires VC++ 2010 redistributable, this should be installed in the machine where the conversion takes place.
 Please use below download link to get the installer.

     X86 - [https://www.microsoft.com/en-in/download/details.aspx?id=5555](https://www.microsoft.com/en-in/download/details.aspx?id=5555)